 Areas for concern

-Although Hamilton presents as a polished prospect in the 2022 NFL Draft, there are some concerns and areas for improvement attached to his scouting report.
+Although Hamilton seems like a polished prospect in the 2022 NFL Draft, there are some concerns and areas for improvement attached to his scouting report.
 While these shouldn’t impact his draft stock too significantly, it serves as a reminder that there is rarely such thing as a perfect prospect.

 While displaying impressive football intelligence, the Notre Dame safety can be prone to bite on screens, play-action, and RPO plays.
 This is often a result of his aggressive approach to playing the game.
 Sometimes, less is truly more, and Hamilton could use a more measured approach at times.